 per Square KM population density in Nairobi's Industrial Area.

-Data to FABRICThe underlying data patterns of three African cities were collected and overlaid over the actual topography of the city.
+Data to FABRICThe underlying data patterns of African cities were collected and overlaid over the actual topography of the city.
 Once the fabric designs were selected, the next stage of the process began.
 The fabrics were then composited and printed, further surface details were added along with laser cutting for specific designs.

 Making the Patterns